Circularity & Conscious Consumption

 Extending The Life Of Products Through Take Back Solutions

-In 2022, we aspire to launch a collaboration with a non-for profit organization to offer our customers a take back solution for their Pre-Loved items in line with our 2030 target to reach 40% of sold units covered by closed loop take back solution.
-The partner organization will aim to provide support with the items collection, sorting, reselling and recycling, so that our customers can give a second life to their used clothes.
+We launched collaborations with organizations to offer our customers a take back solution for their used fabric items (of any brand), where collectively our partners provide support with the items collection, sorting, reselling, recycling, and upcycling so that our customers can give a second life to their used clothes.

 Clothes Re newed Initiative